PrestaShop/prestashop.github.io/news/_posts/2020-06-18-about-bc-breaks.md

 Code BC breaks are the most common and known BC breaks, and so far we have only been talking about them.

 The two examples used above, are code BC breaks.

+One thing worth mentioning is that a BC break code can happen in various (and subtle) ways.
+For example if `MyManager` extends a class `MyAbstractManager`, then a change in `MyAbstractManager` can create a BC break in `MyManager` by inheritance!

 ### Deprecations